pirsch-analytics/blog/ab-testing.md

 The SDK is configured from the `deno.json` and `.env` files.

 Something that doesn't work out of the box currently is the `hitFromRequest` method.
-It will take a Node HTTP request as an argument and returns all necessary data for the request to Pirsch.
+It will take a Node HTTP request as an argument and return all necessary data for the request to Pirsch.
 We need to map the Deno `Request` and `MiddlewareHandlerContext` to reconstruct the Node request object.
 I've added a simple mapping function for that.

 ```ts
 function toPirschRequest(